RetroDECK/ES-DE/USERGUIDE-DEV.md

 As well, when editing custom collections the _folder link_ configuration is disabled, making it possible to enter folders with such configuration just as if there were no folder links configured.

-When you are done adding games, you can either open the main menu and go to **Game collection settings** and select the **Finish editing 'Platform' collection** or you can open the game options menu and select the same option there.
+When you are done adding games, you can either open the main menu and go to **Game collection settings** and select the **Finish editing 'Platform' collection** or you can open the gamelist options menu and select the same option there.
 The latter works from within any gamelist, so you don't need to first navigate back to the collection that you're editing.

-You can later add additional games to the collection by navigating to it, bringing up the game options menu and choosing **Add/remove games to this game collection**.
+You can later add additional games to the collection by navigating to it, bringing up the gamelist options menu and choosing **Add/remove games to this game collection**.

 ![alt text](images/es-de_custom_collections.png "ES-DE Custom Collections") _Example of custom collections, here configured as genres._